tatavishnurao/tatavishnurao/README.md

 # 💫 About Me:
-🔭 I’m currently working on System Engineering in ML and exploring & experimenting with low-level languages.<br>👯 I’m looking to collaborate on creating innovative projects in SLMs.<br>🤝 I’m looking for collaborators for writing Research papers.<br>🌱 I’m currently focusing on becoming employable for AI/ML roles with flexibility maxed out.<br>
+🔭 I’m currently working on System Engineering in ML and exploring & experimenting with low-level languages.<br>👯 I’m looking to collaborate on Research projects on Inference and AI Infrastructure.<br>🤝 I’m looking for collaborators for writing Research papers.<br>🌱 I’m currently focusing on becoming employable for AI/ML roles with flexibility maxed out.<br>

 ## 🌐 Socials: